tendermint/tendermint/docs/spec/abci/abci.md

 - **Fields**:
   - `Round (int32)`: Commit round.
-  - `Votes ([]VoteInfo)`: List of validators addresses in the last validator set with their voting power and whether or not they signed a vote.
+  - `Votes ([]VoteInfo)`: List of validators addresses in the last validator set with their voting power, votes and whether or not they signed a vote.

 ### ConsensusParams